brutusin/flea-db/README.md

 Faceting is provided by [lucene-facet](http://lucene.apache.org/core/4_10_3/facet/index.html).

 ### Closing
+Databases must be closed after its usage, via `close()` method in order to free the resources and locks hold.
+Closing a database makes it no longer usable.
 ##Threading issues
 Both implementations are thread safe and can be shared across multiple threads.
 ##ACID properties